gonpeche/sorting.js/README.md

-# sorting.js
+# Sorting.js
-Sorting data structures with algorithm
+Algorithms for sorting data structures

 Types:
 * Bubblesort
-* Mergesort (split, merge & sort)
+* Mergesort

-All the files have their own unit testing with Jasmine
+All the files have their own testing specs with Jasmine